 At the closure of the second day, the Auditor held an exit meeting.
-In attendance was the Manager of Reentry Services, the CRJ PREA Coordinator, the Facility Director, an Intake and Release Coordinator, and by phone Ellen Donnarumma, CRJ's Vice President for Justice Services.
+In attendance was the Director of Reentry Operations, the CRJ PREA Coordinator, the Facility Director, Intake and Release Coordinator, and the Case Managers.
 The Auditor thanked the members of the team for a supportive audit process by which staff and residents were easily accessible.
 The Auditor reviewed some of the staff and resident comments during the audit process, which supported a positive environment.
 Residents reported the facility is safe especially related to PREA and could approach staff with a problem and felt it would be looked into.
 The Auditor discussed things that could aid in documenting files moving forward.
-The Auditor mentions one issue that would require retraining.
 Finally, the Auditor described the post-audit process, which will require the Auditor to review the sum of all information provided, including documents, interviews, and observations.
 The Auditor went on to state the process must include how all indicators of the PREA standards must be considered in determining compliance.